SUPER DUPER WIP RIGHT NOW. I just gotta get this posted so I can start chipping away at it bit by bit.

 Proprietary licensing says "The company owns all your output done in service of the product"

-Open source licensing says “You own your output done in service of the product; you also grant non-exclusive ownership of your output to the general public.
-You share your work with the (Digital) Commons.”
+Open source licensing says “You own your output done in service of the product; you also grant non-exclusive ownership of your output to the general public.”
+I.e. you share your work with the (Digital) Commons."

 We do not detest the existence of proprietary software, nor do we reject its usefulness as a proven way to pay software creators what they’re due.
 Open source software development has historically been very difficult to monetize, in countless cases leading to burnout as a result of doing unpaid work to an unsustainable extent.